wither/obsidian-notes/05-Boxes/HTB/Forest.md

 Verbose: [Add-DomainObjectAcl] Granting principal CN=wither,CN=Users,DC=htb,DC=local 'DCSync' on DC=htb,DC=local ...
 ```
+>[!info] Important to note, `-Credential` using `wither`'s credential object was vital here for the attack to work, as I needed `Add-DomainObjectAcl` to run under the context of that account (as it was a member of "Exchange Windows Permissions" and thus had permission to modify ACLs) and not `svc-alfresco`.

 And use it to dump the `Administrator`'s password hash.
 ```bash